 All packages sent by UPS, FEDEX, USPS, or any other carrier to students in residence will be delivered to the Cubby station located in the Memorial Union.
 This provides a secure location for packages to be stored until the student is available to pick up their package.
 An e-mail will be sent to the student alerting them that their package is available for pickup.
 Cubby station hours are 8am – 4:30pm, Monday – Friday.
 A photo ID (MaineCard, driver’s license, etc.) of the addressee will be required when the resident student picks up a package.

 All other US mail is delivered to the residence halls Monday through Saturday.
 Each residence hall room has a corresponding mailbox, located in or off of the main lobby of that residence hall.
 Once mail is delivered and sorted, students have 24-hour access to their mail.
 Residence hall lobbies also have a drop-off location for USPS standard-sized mail.

 Each residence hall has its own laundry facilities, including multiple washers and dryers.
 Each resident student also is provided with $25.00 of FREE laundry funds each semester, which is equivalent to 10 full loads (wash and dry) of laundry.

-New this year, Auxiliary Services has launched Laundry View, which as a website that allows students a live view of their laundry room from any campus location.
-Students can see how many washers and dryers are available, and by hovering over each machine, can also see how much longer each machine has in its cycle.
-For a demonstration, check out the main Laundry View website.
-For Fall 2012 students will also be able to receive text message reminders from Laundry View when their laundry is complete.
+Using the Laundryview website students can see how many washers and dryers are available, and by hovering over each machine, can also see how much longer each machine has in its cycle.
+Students may also program the machines to text their phone when the laundry cycle is complete.